 "The 'recognition factor' of my subjects reaffirms the identity and unique cultural perspective of a specific group while simultaneously establishing an ”otherness” in viewers outside of a given group.
 I use pencil, pastels, oil, and watercolor to create movement and energy to bring intimacy to large-scale pieces with an attention to subtleties often refined through detailed work".

 Emmanuel Gonzales has had a strong presence in the in the south Florida art scene since his graduation from Palm Beach Atlantic College in 2001.
 He has a bold and edgy style fusing together collage, pencil, pastel and oils to create strong imagery that consistently makes a statement.
 His work has been seen in various juried shows and galleries in Palm Beach County and Orlando.
-Most recently he has displayed at the Voight Gallery on Palm Beach Island, OSGS Gallery in Northwood, and currently at the Brewhouse Gallery displaying quite a few examples of his work.
+Most recently he has displayed at the Voight Gallery on Palm Beach Island,and the OSGS Gallery in Northwood.

-The pop-up show “Continuum” in downtown West Palm Beach displayed a variety of his paintings during Art Palm Beach in 2014.
+The pop-up show “Continuum” in downtown West Palm Beach displayed a variety of his paintings during Art Palm Beach in 2014 and 2017.
+Emmanuel's piece entitled "LAdy Liberty"adorned the walls of Art Synergy at ART Palm Beach.
 Most notably, his “Keyes to the Cities” piano project entitled “Waiting in Vain” graced passersby with impromptu concerts in downtown Lake Worth.
 Emmanuel Also participated in Orlando’s “Rock the Box” where he was selected to paint a newspaper box for the Orlando weekly.
-Catch a glimpse of Emmanuel’s work at the Boynton Beach Arts District where he showcases some of his moralistic skills.
 Most recently, Emmanuel was honored by being commissioned to paint Florida State Senator Marco Rubio’s portrait to grace his Washington office.